 The Tigermen Den aims to support new and emerging local talent by providing free and low-cost space to develop and produce new works, and archive present projects.
 The historical wooden bargeboard walls at 3113 Royal Street create warm, resonant acoustics that are ideal for live recording.

-We will be recording our first Record Booth Project on Feb 19-22 2021 at The Tigermen Den with strict Covid protocols in place, and with ample space to socially distance as needed.
+We recorded our first Record Booth Project on Feb 19-22 2021 at The Tigermen Den

 -The Tigermen Den

 The High Standards - a New Orleans jazz ensemble that has been part of our Porch Series and has often used The Tigermen Den as a rehearsal space.
 Members are Luke Holladay on clarinet/vocals, Jesse Lamarca on guitar, Hunter Burgamy on banjo, and Victoria Budlong on stand-up bass.

 Bobby Michot and Band – this Lafayette, Louisiana-based Cajun trio have been frequent musical headliners at Cajun Brunch, our monthly family-style Fais Do Do.
 Bobby's bandmates Tina Pilione on fiddle and Lisa Trahan on guitar round out the sound.
 (We hope Cajun Brunch will restart in 2022!)

 Lee Walker is a long-time community supporter of the local Americana roots music scene here in New Orleans, and part of the The Tigermen Den's extended family.
 He is a singer/songwriter who brings his angelic sound to each song.